dcostap/3d-engine-javascript/README.md

 ## What even is this

-As the title says, this is a lousy / horrible / extremely useless 3d engine written in javascript.
+This is a horrible / lousy / extremely inefficient 3D engine written in javascript.

 I use the Processing library to draw the triangles.